dantleech/blog/content/posts/2026/05-16-day-18/index.md

 The weather forecast was confusing, advertising all of rain, thunder, cloud and sun.
-It was spitting in the morning and I traced my way in the intermittent and ligth rain out of Verona the same way I had come in avoiding the puddles on the cycle path besides the canal and making good speed despite a light headwind from the West.
+It was spitting in the morning and I traced my way in the intermittent and light rain out of Verona the same way I had come in avoiding the puddles on the cycle path besides the canal and making good speed despite a light headwind from the West.